top of page

 Finally, the first Executive Board of the Federation was created, the positions for students were President, Vice President, Secretary and Assistant Secretary.
 The positions for adults were 3 faculty members and the Executive Director.

-Thursday, May 14th, the first Constitution of the CFSA was approved by a vote of student delegates at Hartford Public High School, it had originally been scheduled to be voted on in the House chamber of the Connecticut General Assembly.
-The first two informal regional meetings were held.
+Thursday, May 14th, the first Constitution of the CFSC was approved by a vote of student delegates at Hartford Public High School; it had originally been scheduled to be held in the House chamber of the Connecticut General Assembly.
+The first two informal regional meetings were held later that year One at Stratford High School, the other at Norwich Free Academy.

 1954: First Statewide Convention